diegoAyoub/NotableInsightsSpotify/README.md

     - Used to help me add comments and toggle filter
 - (4) Used the scatterplot from tutorial to help me figure out how to start and other details.
 - (5) This is the database that was used in the project
+- Used (6) as the skeleton code for spider chart
+- Received help in TA office hours on:
+    - rendering spider chart with change in domain and range values
+    - debugging with dispatcher for selecting artists on scatterplot
+    - filtering data to obtain mean values for artists' song attributes

 Sources:
 - (1) https://stackoverflow.com/questions/10835500/how-to-change-text-transparency-in-html-css